relevant-ai/RelevantCardsDocumentation/DOCS.md

 **TODO: IMAGE HERE?**

 This template allows you to add your own text to the card title whenever the user slides to the corresponding slide.
-Use as `["hanlder":someString]`.
+Use as `["handler":someString]`.

 ## User Actions